Unit 2 Ferry Wharf

 My fellow resourcing consultants and I recently embarked on a two-day trip to the first-ever London Sourcing Summit (#SOSUUK).
 The idea behind this was to broaden the spectrum of our technical ability and identify new innovations we can utilise.

-It was a great event that by no means disappointed.
+It was a great event that was by no means disappointing.
 And, in actual fact, it gave us all a sense of confidence at Harvey John, as we found that a lot of the best practices showcased were already our routine methods!

 “The technique, method, or system of operating or controlling a process by highly automatic means, as by electronic devices, reducing human intervention to a minimum. a mechanical device, operated electronically, that functions automatically, without continuous input from an operator. act or process of automating.” *

 To put this into a recruitment perspective; the use of chatbots and auto-message software would be used as a replacement to human interaction.

 There were two arguments that came to mind when looking back on the sourcing summit.